Subscribe to Our Updates

 WiFi

-Network Access Control (NAC) is a cybersecurity framework that enforces policies to determine which users and devices can access a bank's network, under what conditions, and with what level of privilege.
+Network Access Control (NAC) is an enterprise security framework that authenticates, authorizes, and continuously evaluates the security posture of every user and device attempting to access network resources.
+NAC solutions enforce granular access policies through 802.1X authentication, MAC Authentication Bypass (MAB), and Change of Authorization (CoA) protocols.
 For BFSI institutions, NAC acts as a gatekeeper that authenticates every endpoint—from branch workstations and ATMs to employee smartphones and contractor laptops—verifying their identity, security posture, and compliance with organizational policies before granting network entry and continuously monitoring them afterward.

 Based on the results, NAC makes an authorization decision: compliant, authenticated devices receive appropriate network access, while non-compliant or unrecognized devices are quarantined in isolated VLANs with restricted access—typically only to remediation servers where they can update security software or patches.
 NAC enforces these decisions by instructing network switches and access points to apply specific VLANs, downloadable access control lists (dACLs), or firewall rules that segment traffic and limit what resources each device can reach.